colour-science/colour/docs/advanced.rst

      'colour.volume.spectrum._CACHE_OUTER_SURFACE_XYZ': '0 item(s)',
      'colour.volume.spectrum._CACHE_OUTER_SURFACE_XYZ_POINTS': '0 item(s)'}

-See `colour.utilities.CacheRegistry` class documentation for more information on how to manage the cache registry.
+See :class:`colour.utilities.CacheRegistry` class documentation for more information on how to manage the cache registry.

 Using Colour without Scipy